arshpreetmaan/astra/README.md

-# Graph Neural Network (GNN) Decoder
+# Astra: A Graph Neural Network (GNN) Decoder for QLDPC codes

-A graph neural network which works on the tanner graph of error correcting code.
-It learns to operate BP algorithm on that graph.
+A graph neural network which works on the Tanner graph of the error correcting codes. **Astra** learns to operate the belief-propagation algorithm on that graph.

+Preliminary results of the decoder, when compared against Minimum Weight Perfect Matching

 Some remarks

     Required python version == 3.11